Biographies Characteristics Analysis

 Year of construction: February 29, 2012

-The construction of the TV tower was completed quite recently, and on May 22, 2012 it was opened.
+The construction of the television tower was completed recently, and its opening took place on May 22, 2012.
 The tower houses more than 300 boutiques, restaurants, an aquarium, a planetarium and a theater.

-It is the tallest building in Japan and the tallest TV tower in the world.
+It is the tallest structure in Japan and the tallest television tower in the world.

-Human nature cannot be changed, people have always tried to surpass their own achievements and set new records in absolutely any field of their activity.
+Human nature cannot be changed; people have always tried to surpass their own achievements and set new records in absolutely any area of their activity.

 So in architecture, in an attempt to conquer the limits of height, people erect the tallest buildings in the world.
-With the development of technology, the invention of modern composite materials and the creation of fundamentally new building designs, only in the last 25 years has it become possible to build the highest buildings on the planet, the sight of which is simply breathtaking!
+With the development of technology, the invention of modern composite materials and the creation of fundamentally new building designs, only in the last 25 years has it become possible to construct the tallest buildings on the planet, the sight of which is simply breathtaking!

-In this rating, we will talk about the 15 tallest buildings in the world that you should definitely see.
+In this rating we will tell you about the 15 tallest buildings in the world that are definitely worth seeing.

-The Hong Kong International Financial Center was completed in 2003.
-The building is completely commercial, there are no hotels and residential apartments, but only offices of various companies.
+Construction of the Hong Kong International Financial Center was completed in 2003.
+The building is completely commercial, there are no hotels or residential apartments, but only offices of various companies.

-The 88-story skyscraper is the sixth tallest building in China and is one of the few buildings with double-deck elevators.
+The 88-story skyscraper is the sixth tallest building in China and is one of the few buildings to have double-deck elevators.

 14. Jin Mao Tower - China, Shanghai.
 Height 421 meters

-The official opening ceremony of the Jin Mao Tower in Shanghai took place in 1999, the construction cost was more than 550 million dollars.
-Most of the premises of the building are office buildings, there are also shopping centers, restaurants, nightclubs and an observation deck that offers a gorgeous view of Shanghai.
+The official opening ceremony of the Jin Mao Tower in Shanghai took place in 1999, at a construction cost of more than $550 million.
+Most of the building's premises are office, there are also shopping centers, restaurants, nightclubs and an observation deck, which offers a gorgeous view of Shanghai.

-More than 30 floors of the building are rented by the largest Grand Hyatt hotel, and the prices here are quite affordable for tourists with an average income, a room can be rented for $ 200 per night.
+More than 30 floors of the building are rented by the largest hotel, the Grand Hyatt, and the prices here are quite affordable and affordable for tourists with average incomes; a room can be rented for $200 per night.

 13. Trump International Hotel and Tower - Chicago, USA.
 Height 423 meters

-The Trump Tower was completed in 2009 at a cost of $847 million to the owner.
-The building has 92 floors, of which boutiques and various shops, on the 14th floor there is a chic spa, on the 16th floor there is an elite restaurant Sixteen.
-From the 17th to the 21st floors is occupied by the hotel, above are penthouses and private residential apartments.
+Trump Tower was built in 2009 and cost the owner $847 million.
+The building has 92 floors, of which the 3rd to 12th floors are occupied by boutiques and various shops, on the 14th floor there is a luxurious spa salon, on the 16th floor there is an elite restaurant Sixteen.
+The hotel occupies the 17th to 21st floors; above are penthouses and private residential apartments.

 12. Guangzhou International Financial Center - China, Guangzhou.
 Height – 437 meters

-This tallest skyscraper was built in 2010 and has 103 floors, it is the western part of the Guangzhou Twin Towers complex.
-The construction of the eastern skyscraper should be completed in 2016.
+This tallest skyscraper was built in 2010 and has 103 floors, and is the western part of the Guangzhou Twin Towers complex.
+Construction of the eastern skyscraper should be completed in 2016.

-The construction cost of the building was $280 million, most buildings occupy office space, up to the 70th floor.
-From the 70th to the 98th floor, the five-star Four Seasons Hotel is occupied, and cafes, restaurants and an observation deck are located on the upper floors.
+The cost of constructing the building was $280 million, most The buildings are occupied by office space, up to the 70th floor.
+From the 70th to the 98th floor is occupied by the five-star Four Seasons Hotel, and on the top floors there are cafes, restaurants and an observation deck.
 There is a helipad on the 103rd floor.

 11. KK 100 – Shenzhen, China.
 Height 442 meters.

-Skyscraper KK 100, also known as Kingki 100, was erected in 2011 and is located in the city of Shenzhen.
-This multifunctional building was built in the style of modernism and most of the premises in it are for office purposes.
+The KK 100 skyscraper, also known as Kingki 100, was erected in 2011 and is located in the city of Shenzhen.
+This multifunctional building was built in the modernist style and most of the premises are for office purposes.

-The 23 floors of this one of the tallest buildings in the world is occupied by a six-star premium business hotel "St. Regis Hotel", there are also several chic restaurants, beautiful garden and the first IMAX theater built in Asia.
+The 23rd floor of this one of the tallest buildings in the world is occupied by a six-star premium business hotel “St. Regis Hotel”, there are also several chic restaurants, beautiful garden and the first IMAX theater built in Asia.

-The Willis Tower, formerly known as the Sears Tower, stands 443 meters high and is the only building on this list built before 1998.
+The Willis Tower, formerly known as the Sears Tower, rises 443 meters in height and is the only building in this ranking built before 1998.
 Construction of the skyscraper began in 1970 and was fully completed in 1973.
-The cost of the project was over $150 million at the prices of the time.
+The cost of the project was more than $150 million at the prices of that time.

-After the completion of construction, the Willis Tower firmly took the status of the tallest building in the world for as much as 25 years.
-On the this moment, in the list of tallest buildings, the skyscraper is on the 10th line of the list.
+After completion of construction, Willis Tower firmly occupied the status of the tallest building in the world for as long as 25 years.
+On this moment, in the list of tallest buildings, the skyscraper is on the 10th line of the list.

 9. Zifeng Tower - Nanjing, China.
 Height 450 meters

-The construction of the 89-story skyscraper began in 2005 and was completed in 2009.
-This building is multifunctional, it contains office space, restaurants, cafes and a hotel.
+Construction of the 89-story skyscraper began in 2005 and was completed in 2009.
+This building is multifunctional, there are office spaces, restaurants, cafes and a hotel.
 There is an observation deck on the top floor.
-Also, 54 cargo lifts and passenger lifts were built in Zifeng Tower.
+There are also 54 freight lifts and passenger elevators built in Zifeng Tower.

 8. Petronas Towers - Kuala Lumpur, Malaysia.
 Height 451.9 meters

 From 1998 to 2004, the Petronas Twin Towers were considered the tallest buildings in the world.
-The construction of the towers was financed by the Petronas oil company, and the project cost was more than $800 million.
-Now the premises of buildings are rented by many large corporations - Reuters, Microsoft Corporation, Aveva and others.
-There are also elite shopping establishments, there are art Gallery, aquarium and science center.
+The construction of the towers was financed by the Petronas oil company, and the project amounted to more than $800 million.
+Nowadays, building premises are rented by many large corporations - Reuters agency, Microsoft corporation, Aveva company and others.
+There are also elite shopping establishments here, there are art Gallery, aquarium and science center.

-The design of the building itself is unique; there are no more skyscrapers in the world built using the technology of the Petronas towers.
-Most high-rise buildings are made of steel and glass, but for Malaysia, the cost of high-quality steel was very high and engineers had to find another way to solve the problem.
+The design of the building itself is unique; there are no other skyscrapers in the world built using the Petronas Towers technology.
+Most high-rise buildings are built from steel and glass, but in Malaysia the cost of high-quality steel was very high and engineers had to look for another way to solve the problem.

 As a result, high-tech and elastic concrete was developed, from which the towers were built.
-Specialists carefully monitored the quality of the material and once, during planned measurements, they discovered the slightest error in the quality of concrete.
-The builders had to completely dismantle one floor of the building and build it on a new one.
+Experts carefully monitored the quality of the material and one day, during routine measurements, they discovered the slightest error in the quality of concrete.
+The builders had to completely dismantle one floor of the building and build it anew.

-7. International Commerce Center, Hong Kong.
+7. International Commerce Centre, Hong Kong.
 Height 484 meters

-This 118-storey skyscraper rises to 484 meters.
-After 8 years of construction, the building was completed in 2010 and is currently the tallest building in Hong Kong and the fourth tallest building in China.
+This 118-story skyscraper rises 484 meters.
+After 8 years of construction, the building was completed in 2010 and is now the tallest building in Hong Kong and the fourth tallest building in China.

-The top floors of the skyscraper are occupied by the five-star Ritz-Carlton Hotel, located at an altitude of 425 meters, which makes it the tallest hotel on the planet.
-The building also features the world's tallest swimming pool, located on the 118th floor.
+The upper floors of the skyscraper are occupied by the five-star Ritz-Carlton hotel, located at an altitude of 425 meters, making it the tallest hotel on the planet.
+The building also features the world's highest swimming pool, located on the 118th floor.

 6. Shanghai World Financial Center.
 Height 492 meters

-Built for $1.2 billion, the Shanghai World Financial Center is a multifunctional skyscraper that houses office space, a museum, a hotel, and a multi-storey car park.
-The construction of the center was completed in 2008, and at that time the building was considered the second tallest building in the world.
+Built for $1.2 billion, the Shanghai World Financial Center is a multi-functional skyscraper that houses office space, a museum, a hotel, and a multi-story parking lot.
+Construction of the center was completed in 2008, and at that time the building was considered the second tallest structure in the world.

-The skyscraper has been tested for seismic resistance and is able to withstand tremors up to 7 points on the Richter scale.
-Also in the building is the highest observation deck in the world, located at a height of 472 meters above the ground.
+The skyscraper has been tested for seismic resistance and is able to withstand tremors of up to 7 points on the Richter scale.
+The building also houses the highest observation deck in the world, located at an altitude of 472 meters above the ground.

-Official operation of the Taipei 101 skyscraper began on December 31, 2003, and this building is the most stable and unaffected by natural disasters structure ever created by man.
-The tower is able to withstand wind gusts up to 60 m/s (216 km/h) and the strongest earthquakes that occur in this region once every 2,500 years.
+The official operation of the Taipei 101 skyscraper began on December 31, 2003, and this building is the most stable and resistant to natural disasters structure ever created by man.
+The tower can withstand wind gusts of up to 60 m/s (216 km/h) and the strongest earthquakes, which occur in this region once every 2,500 years.

 The skyscraper has 101 ground floors and five floors underground.
-On the first four floors there are various retail outlets, a prestigious fitness center is located on the 5th and 6th floors, various office premises are occupied from 7 to 84, restaurants and cafes are rented from 85-86.
+On the first four floors there are various retail outlets, on the 5th and 6th floors there is a prestigious fitness center, from 7 to 84 various office premises are occupied, 85-86 are rented by restaurants and cafes.

-The building holds several records: the fastest elevator in the world, capable of delivering visitors from the fifth floor to 89, to the observation deck in just 39 seconds (elevator speed 16.83 m / s), the world's largest countdown board, which turns on New Year and the tallest sundial in the world.
+The building holds several records: the fastest elevator in the world, capable of transporting visitors from the fifth floor to the 89th floor to the observation deck in just 39 seconds (elevator speed 16.83 m/s), the world's largest countdown board, which turns on New Year and the world's tallest sundial.

 4. World Trade Center - New York, USA.
 Height 541 meters

-The construction of the World Trade Center, or as it is also called the Freedom Towers, was fully completed in 2013.
+The construction of the World Trade Center, or as it is also called the Freedom Tower, was fully completed in 2013.
 The building stands on the site of the World Trade Center.

-This 104-story skyscraper is the tallest building in the United States and the fourth tallest building in the world.
-The cost of construction amounted to a fabulous 3.9 billion dollars.
+This 104-story skyscraper is the tallest structure in the United States and the fourth tallest building in the world.
+The construction cost was a whopping $3.9 billion.

-The grandiose structure of the "Royal Clock Tower" is part of the complex of buildings Abraj Al-Bayt, built in Mecca, in Saudi Arabia.
-The construction of the complex lasted for 8 years and was fully completed in 2012.
-During construction, there were two major fires, in which, by a lucky chance, no one was injured.
+The grandiose structure “Royal Clock Tower” is part of the Abraj Al-Bayt complex of buildings built in Mecca, in Saudi Arabia.
+Construction of the complex lasted for 8 years and was fully completed in 2012.
+During construction, two major fires occurred, in which, fortunately, no one was injured.

-"Royal clock tower” can be seen from a distance of 20 km, and its clock is considered the highest in the world.
+"Royal clock tower"is visible at a distance of 20 km, and her watch is considered the tallest in the world.

 2. Shanghai Tower - Shanghai, China.
 Height 632 meters

-This skyscraper is the tallest in Asia and is the second tallest building in the world.
-The construction of the Shanghai Tower began in 2008 and was fully completed in 2015.
+This skyscraper is the tallest in Asia and ranks second on the list of tallest buildings in the world.
+Construction of the Shanghai Tower began in 2008 and was fully completed in 2015.
 The cost of the skyscraper was more than 4.2 billion dollars.

 1. Burj Khalifa - Dubai, United Arab Emirates.
 Height 828 meters

-The tallest building in the world is the monumental skyscraper Burj Khalifa, rising to a height of 828 meters.
+The tallest building in the world is the monumental Burj Khalifa skyscraper, rising to a height of 828 meters.
 Construction of the building began in 2004 and was fully completed in 2010.
-Burj Khalifa has 163 floors, most of which are occupied by office space, hotels and restaurants, several floors are reserved for residential apartments, the cost of which is simply incredible - from $ 40,000 per sq. meter!
+Burj Khalifa has 163 floors, most of which are occupied by office space, hotels and restaurants, several floors are reserved for residential apartments, the cost of which is simply incredible - from $40,000 per sq. m. meter!

-The cost of the project cost the developer, Emaar, $1.5 billion, which paid off literally in the first year after the official commissioning of the building.
-The observation deck is especially popular in the Burj Khalifa, and in order to get to it, tickets are bought in advance, a few days before the visit.
+The cost of the project cost the developer, Emaar, $1.5 billion, which paid off literally in the first year after the building was officially put into operation.
+The observation deck at Burj Khalifa is especially popular, and to get to it, tickets must be purchased in advance, several days before the visit.

 Kingdom Tower

-In the hot sands of the Arabian desert, the construction of the largest and most grandiose building in the history of mankind began.
-We have not included this building in our rating, as it will take a long time before its completion.
+In the hot sands of the Arabian desert, construction began on the largest and grandest structure in the history of mankind.
+We did not include this building in our rating, since a lot of time will pass before its construction is completed.
 This is the future Kingdom Tower, which will rise to a height of 1007 meters, and will be 200 meters higher than the Burj Khalifa.

-From the highest floor of the building, it will be possible to view the area at a distance of 140 km.
-The construction of the tower will be very difficult, due to the huge height of the skyscraper, at the most high floors construction materials will be delivered by helicopters.
+From the highest floor of the building it will be possible to view the area at a distance of 140 km.
+The construction of the tower will be very difficult, due to the enormous height of the skyscraper, the most high floors construction materials will be delivered by helicopters.
 The initial cost of the facility will be $20 billion

-Modern construction technologies today allow large companies to build real works of art - we will talk about those that rush to the sky as much as possible.
-Their striking height fascinates, and frightens someone: the ten highest architectural achievements of the world are in front of you!
+Modern construction technologies today allow large companies to build real works of art - we’ll talk about those that reach into the sky as much as possible.
+Their amazing height fascinates, and frightens some: the ten highest architectural achievements in the world are in front of you!

 Its total height is 484 meters.
-In the original project, it was supposed to be almost a hundred meters more, but in China it is officially forbidden to build skyscrapers higher than those located near mountains, so the architects limited themselves to this figure.
-The last 17 floors of the building are occupied by a luxurious five-star hotel, which is the tallest hotel in the world - another record.
+The original project assumed almost a hundred meters more, but in China it is officially prohibited to build skyscrapers higher than mountains located nearby, so the architects limited themselves to this figure.
+The last 17 floors of the building are occupied by a luxury five-star hotel, which is the tallest hotel in the world - another record.

 9. World Financial Center

-Following the list of the highest buildings, the skyscraper again from China, located in Shanghai, replenishes.
+The next addition to the list of tallest buildings is a skyscraper from China, located in Shanghai.
 It rises to 492 m.
-For an unusual, characteristic shape locals nicknamed the building "opener".
-It is noteworthy that in the original project, the window at the top of the building had round shape, however, this idea was not supported by the residents of the city, including the mayor, due to the similarity of the symbol with the circle-sun on the flag of Japan.
-So the International Financial Center got a window in the shape of a trapezoid.
+For its unusual, characteristic shape local residents The building was nicknamed the “opener.”
+It is noteworthy that in the original design the window in the upper part of the building had round shape, however, this idea was not supported by city residents, including the mayor, due to the similarity of the symbol with the circle-sun on the Japanese flag.
+So the International Financial Center received a trapezoid-shaped window.

 8. Taipei 101

-The famous tower in Taiwan has a height of 509 m from the base to the tip of the spire.
-Taipei has been operating since the end of 2003; today it houses numerous offices and shops.
-The skyscraper is famous for its fast elevators: you can get up to the observation deck located on the 89th floor in just 40 seconds!
-To resist the seismological danger (which is very typical for Taiwan), the building will be helped by a giant pendulum in the form of a ball weighing 660 tons, located in the upper half of the tower.
+The famous tower in Taiwan is 509 m high from the base to the tip of the spire.
+Taipei has been in operation since late 2003; today it houses numerous offices and shops.
+The skyscraper is famous for its fast elevators: you can climb to the observation deck, located on the 89th floor, in just 40 seconds!
+A giant pendulum in the form of a ball weighing 660 tons, located in the upper half of the tower, will help the building to withstand seismological danger (which is very typical for Taiwan).

 7. CTF Financial Center (Chow Tai Fook Enterprises)

-World achievement, again located in China, in the city of Guangzhou.
-530 meters high - breathtaking at a glance, but here, in addition to offices, shops and hotel rooms, there are also residential apartments!
-In China, this giant ranks third in height among vast multitude skyscrapers, it is the seventh in the world.
+A world achievement, again located in China, in the city of Guangzhou.
+530 meters in height - it takes your breath away at just one glance, but here, in addition to offices, shops and hotel rooms, there are also residential apartments!
+In China, this giant ranks third in height among huge variety skyscrapers, it is the seventh in the world.
 By the way, in our rating CTF is the “youngest”; the construction of the Financial Center was completed only a year ago.

 5. Lotte World Tower

-In the middle of our climbing ranking is the Lotte World Tower.
-This tower is located on the territory of the huge entertainment complex Lotte World in Seoul.
-555 m, 123 floors - on the Korean Peninsula, this skyscraper is the highest.
-Inside there are shops, offices, residential apartments and hotel rooms, and the last four floors are open to everyone - from viewing platforms Here you can enjoy a magnificent view of Seoul and the Hangang River.
-Slightly convex conical shape and exterior finish glass panels - a traditional reference to the famous Korean ceramics as part of the culture of this state.
+In the middle of our rising ranking is Lotte World Tower.
+This tower is located on the territory of the huge Lotte World entertainment complex in Seoul.
+555 m, 123 floors - this skyscraper is the tallest on the Korean Peninsula.
+Inside there are shops, offices, residential apartments and hotel rooms, and the last four floors are open to everyone - from observation platforms here you can enjoy a magnificent view of Seoul and the Han River.
+Slightly convex cone shape and external finishing glass panels - a traditional reference to the famous Korean ceramics as part of the culture of this state.

-On the fourth line of the rating is again China, this time - the city of Shenzhen.
-Here is a large financial complex Pingan, which includes a chic skyscraper 600 meters high.
-Among the dozens of the highest buildings in the world, Pingan is a newcomer, its opening took place only in 2017.
+In fourth place in the ranking is China again, this time the city of Shenzhen.
+The large financial complex of Pinan is located here, which includes a luxurious skyscraper 600 m high.
+Among the dozens of tallest buildings in the world, Pinan is a newcomer; it opened only in 2017.
 In total, the giant has 115 floors.

 3. Abraj al-Bayt

-The top three among the giants of world architecture is opened by the luxurious Abraj al-Beit complex, or the Royal Clock Tower.
+The top three among the giants of world architecture opens with the luxurious complex of Abraj al-Bayt, or the Royal Clock Tower.
 This building is located in Saudi Arabia, the city of Mecca.
-Directly opposite is a mosque with the main shrine for Muslims - the construction of the Kaaba.
-Pilgrims from all over the world constantly come here; the Abraj al-Beit hotel houses hundreds of thousands of them.
+Directly opposite is a mosque with the main shrine for Muslims - the Kaaba building.
+Pilgrims from all over the world constantly come here; the Abraj al-Bayt hotel houses hundreds of thousands of them.
 In addition to hotel rooms, there is also a shopping center and residential apartments.
-A huge clock with a diameter of 43 meters is the culmination of a chic structure.
+A huge clock with a diameter of 43 meters is the culmination of a luxurious structure.

 1. Burj Khalifa

-The undisputed leader of the rating, the tallest building in the world is Dubai's Burj Khalifa.
-The construction in the form of a giant stalagmite was opened in 2010 in the UAE.
+The undisputed leader of the rating, the tallest building in the world, is the Dubai skyscraper Burj Khalifa.
+The structure in the form of a giant stalagmite was opened in 2010 in the UAE.
 Its height is 828 m, including a sharp spire 180 meters long.
-For the past ten years, this building has carried the laurels of the tallest man-made building on the planet.
-The construction belongs to the largest complex in Dubai, which includes a hotel, shopping centers, offices and residential apartments, as well as gyms, swimming pools, jacuzzis, observation decks.
+For the last ten years, this building has been holding the laurels of being the tallest man-made building on the planet.
+The building belongs to the largest Dubai complex, including a hotel, shopping centers, offices and residential apartments, as well as gyms, swimming pools, Jacuzzis, and observation decks.

 Burj Khalifa is a skyscraper in Dubai, the tallest building in the world.
 The height of the building is 828 meters.
 Its construction began in 2004, and the grand opening ceremony took place on January 4, 2010.

-The skyscraper was designed by the American architectural firm Skidmore, Owings and Merrill, which also designed the Willis Tower in Chicago, World Trade Center 1 in New York and many other famous buildings.
-The author of the project is the American architect Adrian Smith.
+The skyscraper project was developed by the American architectural bureau Skidmore, Owings and Merrill, which also designed the Willis Tower in Chicago, 1 World Trade Center in New York and many other famous buildings.
+The author of the project is American architect Adrian Smith.

 Inside the complex there is a hotel, apartments, offices and shopping centers.
-The building has 3 separate entrances: entrance to the hotel, entrance to the apartments and entrance to the office premises.
-The Armani hotel and offices occupy floors 1 to 39.
+The building has 3 separate entrance: hotel entrance, apartment entrance and office entrance.
+The Armani hotel and the company's offices occupy floors 1 to 39.
 900 apartments occupy floors 44 to 72 and 77 to 108.
-The 100th floor is wholly owned by Indian billionaire Shetty.
+The hundredth floor is owned entirely by Indian billionaire Shetty.
 Office premises occupy floors from 111 to 121, from 125 to 135 and from 139 to 154.
-On the 43rd and 76th floors there are gyms, swimming pools, observation decks.
-The highest observation deck is located on the 124th floor at an altitude of 472 meters.
-On the 122nd floor is the Atmosphere restaurant - a restaurant located on the very high altitude in the world.
+On the 43rd and 76th floors there are gyms, swimming pools, and observation decks.
+The highest observation deck is on the 124th floor at an altitude of 472 meters.
+On the 122nd floor there is the Atmosphere restaurant - a restaurant located on the very high altitude in the world.

-The construction of the skyscraper began in 2004 and proceeded at a rate of 1-2 floors per week.
-Especially for the Burj Khalifa, a special brand of concrete was developed that can withstand temperatures up to +50 degrees Celsius.
+Construction of the skyscraper began in 2004 and proceeded at a rate of 1-2 floors per week.
+A special grade of concrete was developed especially for the Burj Khalifa, which can withstand temperatures up to +50 degrees Celsius.
 Concrete work was completed after the construction of the 160th floor, followed by the assembly of a 180-meter spire from metal structures.

-The Burj Khalifa has special equipment that cools and flavors the air inside the building.
-At the same time, the building is finished with tinted glass thermal panels, which reduce the heating of the premises inside, which reduces the need for air conditioning.
+The Burj Khalifa has special equipment that cools and aromatizes the air inside the structure.
+At the same time, the building is finished with tinted glass thermal panels, which reduce the heating of the rooms inside, which reduces the need for air conditioning.

 2 Tokyo Sky Tree

-Tokyo Sky Tree is a television tower in Tokyo, the tallest among the television towers in the world and the second tallest building in the world after the Burj Khalifa.
-The height of the TV tower together with the antenna is 634 meters.
+Tokyo Sky Tree is a television tower in Tokyo, the tallest television tower in the world and the second tallest structure in the world after the Burj Khalifa.
+The height of the television tower including the antenna is 634 meters.

-During the construction of the tower, special system, compensating, according to the architects, up to 50% of the force of tremors during earthquakes.
+During the construction of the tower it was created special system, which, according to the architects, compensates for up to 50% of the force of tremors during earthquakes.

-The tower is mainly used for digital TV and radio broadcasting, mobile telephony and navigation systems.
+The tower is mainly used for digital television and radio broadcasting, mobile telephony and navigation systems.
 In addition, it is a popular tourist attraction.
-In the TV tower you can visit 2 observation decks: one is located at an altitude of 350 meters, the other is at an altitude of 450 m. a large number of boutiques and several restaurants, and at the foot of the tower there is a mini-complex with a shopping area, an aquarium and a planetarium.
+In the TV tower you can visit 2 observation platforms: one is at an altitude of 350 meters, the other at an altitude of 450 m.
+It is also open there a large number of boutiques and several restaurants, and at the foot of the tower a mini-complex with a shopping area, an aquarium and a planetarium was built.

 3 Shanghai Tower

-The spirally curved tower was designed by the large American company Gensler.
-In June 2009, a foundation pit was dug, and the construction of the first floors of the tower began.
-In August 2013, a solemn ceremony was held in Shanghai to erect the last beam at a height of 632 meters, that is, the skyscraper was brought to roof level.
-Facade cladding was completed in September 2014, and all interior work— in 2015.
+The spiral-shaped tower was designed by the large American company Gensler.
+In June 2009, a pit was dug and construction of the first floors of the tower began.
+In August 2013, a ceremony was held in Shanghai to erect the last beam at a height of 632 meters, that is, the skyscraper was brought to the roof level.
+The facade cladding was completed in September 2014, and all interior work- in 2015.

-In 2016, the Shanghai Tower was supposed to overtake the Pingan International Financial Center under construction in Shenzhen, but at the last moment its height was reduced from 660 to 600 m.
+In 2016, the Shanghai Tower was supposed to be overtaken by the Ping'an International Financial Center under construction in Shenzhen, but at the last moment its height was reduced from 660 to 600 m.

 The lowest floor of the Shanghai Tower is dedicated to historical Museum cities.
 Each area of the tower contains shops and galleries.
-There is a hotel in the middle of the building.
-Also inside there is a restaurant, the peculiarity of which is that it rotates around its axis, concert hall and club.
-The skyscraper attracts about 2.8 million travelers annually.
-The tower has several viewing platforms.
+There is a hotel in the middle part of the building.
+There is also a restaurant inside, the peculiarity of which is that it rotates around its axis, concert hall and club.
+The skyscraper attracts about 2.8 million travelers every year.
+The tower has several observation platforms.

-AT shanghai tower high-speed elevators are installed, rising up at a speed of eighteen meters per second.
-The building is equipped with 106 Mitsubishi Electric elevators, three of which are high-speed and reach a record height of 578 meters, breaking the Burj Khalifa record of 504 meters.
+IN Shanghai Tower High-speed elevators are installed, rising upward at a speed of eighteen meters per second.
+The building is equipped with 106 elevators from Mitsubishi Electric, three of which are high-speed and rise to a record height of 578 meters, breaking the record of the Burj Khalifa elevators, rising to a height of 504 meters.

 4 Abraj al-Bayt